 Follow these rules for all your blog post and Facebook images to improve your shares.
 Apply these steps to all your website and social media images to optimize them for maximum sharing!

-Do you have any image optimization tips?
+Do you have any other how to optimize Facebook image tips?
 I’d love if you’d share them with us.